 The Department of Public Safety (DPS) will have overall responsibility for coordinating and implementing the Emergency Operations Plan.
-As part of their responsibility, the DPS will meet annually to evaluate the emergency procedures as outlined in the Emergency Operations Plan and consider revisions and updates as necessary.
+As part of their responsibility, the DPS will meet once, annually to evaluate the emergency procedures as outlined in the Emergency Operations Plan and consider revisions and updates as necessary.
 The DPS will also assume responsibility of ensuring that each university building has appropriate building coordinators assigned, and that emergency evacuation procedures are posted throughout each facility.
-DPS will coordinate routine "table-top" exercises, drills, simulations, and general training throughout the year.
-DPS is charged with implementing at least one full scale exercise annually at each of the three campuses.
+DPS will coordinate routine "table-top" exercises, drills, simulations, and general training.
+DPS is charged with the coordination of training with the local emergency planning committee to exercise the joint response to incidents.
 Uniformed University Police Officers are on duty twenty-four (24) hours per day on the Tahlequah campus.
 Officers are on duty during peak times at both the Broken Arrow and Muskogee campuses.